 Pemphigus vulgaris - Anogenital in

 Oral mucosal involvement is more common than genital involvement.
-Genital involvement is usually observed in the setting of extensive mucocutaneous disease and, as such, is considered to be a marker of disease severity and associated with treatment resistance and poor prognosis.
+The larynx, esophagus, conjunctiva, nasopharynx, and urethra can be involved rarely.
+Genital involvement is usually observed in the setting of extensive mucocutaneous disease and, as such, is considered a marker of disease severity and associated with treatment resistance and poor prognosis.
 In a small study (n=34), 44% of women had genital involvement of PV, and it was primarily observed in patients with moderate-to-severe mucocutaneous disease.
 PV is rarely seen in isolation on genital skin.

-Patients present with erosions that can occur on the labia majora, labia minora, cervix, vagina, and clitoris.
+Patients with genital involvement typically present with erosions that can occur on the labia majora, labia minora, cervix, vagina, and clitoris.